Child Custody Visitation & Parenting Time Lawyer

 In most cases, a custody arrangement will be ordered by the court with one parent being given primary physical custody of the children (i.e., providing the primary residence), both parents having scheduled parenting time, and one or both parents having decision-making power regarding education, religious training, health care, and other major issues.
 The goal is to arrive at a custody arrangement that is in the best interests of the child.

 For answers to other questions you have about child custody — call or contact me today.
-I offer initial consultations by phone, or face-to-face at my offices in Franklin, Tennessee (located near the intersection of Murfreesboro Road and Mack Hatcher Boulevard).
+I offer initial consultations by phone, or face-to-face at my offices in Brentwood, Tennessee (located near the intersection of Murfreesboro Road and Mack Hatcher Boulevard).